Are There Some Benefits to Ants? - Rove Pest Control

-There isn’t much benefit to having ants in your home.
-There are a few benefits of ants to the world as a whole that you may not know.
+You may be wondering, what is the purpose for ants?
+Well, there isn’t much benefit to having ants in your home at all.
+But, there are a few benefits of ants to the world as a whole that you may not know.

 Ants are similar to earth worms in the fact that they help to aerate the soil.
 What does aeration do and how does it help with soil health?
 Proper soil maintenance of watering, mowing, and fertilizing are great.
 However, if none of the water and nutrients reach your trees or plants it isn’t very beneficial.